Anastasia-Labs/aiken-design-patterns/README.md

 redeemers, your validators are also provided with their spending redeemers.

 > [!NOTE]
-> Non-redeemer multi variants can only validate UTxOs that are spend via their
+> Non-redeemer multi variants can only validate UTxOs that are spent via their
 > own contract's spending endpoint.
 In other words, they can only validate UTxOs
 > that are spent from an address which its payment part is a `Script`, such that
 > its included hash equals the wrapping staking validator (which you utilize